Governors Island Tolerance Walk

 Governors Island - Lifeblood of American Liberty

-A proposed Tolerance Park will restore Governors Island to its rightful historical importance and extol America's vital role in advancing liberty in the world through the moral force of tolerance as a reciprocal dynamic.
-It will be the place where 350 years of contrasts will visually dissolve harmoniously into a new and unique village, just as divergences and boundaries melt away through the ethical force of tolerance into common humanity.
+The Tolerance Park restores Governors Island to its rightful historical importance as New York State's birthplace and extols America's vital role in advancing liberty in the world through the moral force of Tolerance as a reciprocal dynamic.
+It is the spot on which the juridical principle of [religious] Tolerance - the founding tenet from which liberty springs - took hold in the New World in 1624 and where 350 years of contrasts visually dissolve harmoniously into a new and unique village, just as divergences and boundaries melt away through the ethical force of tolerance into common humanity.
+The GovIsland Tolerance Monument is the tableau's thematic focal point.

 Governors Island - Lifeblood of American Liberty

-Walking the Tolerance from 1624 into the 21st-century
+Walking the Tolerance from 1624 into the 21st-century toward the Tolerance Monument

-The artistic projects and programming along the ethos of tolerance will endeavor to collaborate with exceptional national and international institutions.
+All artistic projects and programming along the ethos of tolerance endeavor to collaborate with exceptional national and international institutions.
 They are meant to engage the audiences intellectually as well as to be inspirational which can be captivating, uplifting or joyful edutainment such as, for example, the musical that celebrates racial and religious tolerance - Ana Frank, Un Canto a la Vida - by the Spanish writer and producer Rafael Alvero, or the opera that fosters understanding of shared history - Amistad - by the American composer Anthony Davis or Alfred Uhry's play Driving Miss Daisy in which Martin Luther King and Southern segregation are resonating.

 Join Our Mailing List